 - Bore Sighter

 Although you can get away with mounting a scope on a rifle just by using the Allen wrench that came with the rings, doing a good job requires a little more effort and a few more tools.
 The following tools will allow you to mount your scope as good as the pros.
 Having the tools and skills to do this yourself will help you never miss a hunt or trip to the range.

 Gun Cradle/Gun Vise

 The first tool that you need to mount a rifle scope is a gun cradle.
 A good gun cradle will make mounting a rifle scope much easier and help you do a better job.
 Since they are designed to hold firearms without damaging them, they are less likely to mar surfaces or crush things than a regular bench vise.

-A gun cradle is adjustable to give your rifle as good of a fit and as much support as possible.
+A gun cradle, like the Tipton Best Gun Vise is adjustable to give your rifle as good of a fit and as much support as possible.
 This will help you install scope mounts, level reticles, and bore sight much easier and with greater accuracy.
 They are also excellent tools to use for general cleaning and maintenance.
 Every serious shooter should have one.

 Gunsmithing Screwdriver Set

 The next tool that you will need is a good set of gunsmithing screwdrivers.
 Installing a scope on your rifle will always involve the use of screws.
 Because of this, you will need the right screwdrivers to attach the mount to your gun and tighten the rings around your scope.

 Although many rings and mounts come with Allen wrenches, it is best to use a screwdriver with the appropriate tip.
 They will give you greater control, reducing the chance of the tool slipping and scratching your gun.
 Good gunsmithing screwdriver sets, such as the Brownells Magna Tip sets and those offered by Wheeler are excellent choices.
 The tips they come with are also compatible with torque wrenches, which I’ll go over later in the article.